boltops-tools/terraspace-docs/_docs/learn/aws/new-project.md

           create  infra/app/stacks/demo/variables.tf
     $ cd infra # and start checking out the files

-In this case, the `--provider aws` is optional, since the default provider is aws.
+In this case, the `--plugin aws` is optional, since the default provider is aws.
 We're using it in this tutorial just for clarity.

 ## Config Files